 "When I was winning the championships, it was like riding down the road at 60 or 70 miles per hour and you see trees and poles go by," said Cabri.
 "Now, when you are done you have time to look back and then it becomes more amazing that it happened."

-Saluting Cabri’s accomplishments, Lander Athletics director Jeff May said, "Coach Cabri has had a hall of fame coaching career.
+Saluting Cabri’s accomplishments, former Lander Athletics director Jeff May said, "Coach Cabri has had a hall of fame coaching career.
 In fact, he is already a member of the NAIA Hall of Fame, the South Carolina Tennis Hall of Fame and the Lander Athletics Hall of Fame."

 "Few coaches," said May, "have experienced or will ever experience the success Coach Cabri has achieved.
 His record of 12 national championships and 23 consecutive league championships might never be equaled in college sports."